Share Your Life Story

 Get in touch today

-If you are writing your memoir but struggling to remember precise details, please feel welcome to contact us, and we will help to jog your memory.
+Memoir writing can be difficult and so can remembering.
+If you’re writing your memoir but struggling to remember precise details, please feel welcome to contact us, and we will help to jog your memory.
 Drop us a line at [email protected] or send us a message here.
 We would love to hear from you.

 What Makes A Great Memoir?

-The key to writing an extraordinary memoir lies with the storyteller’s ability to reflect on events as opposed to reporting them.
+The key to memoir writing and what differentiates an extraordinary memoir from an average one is the storyteller’s ability to reflect on events, as opposed to reporting them.

-For a truly excellent memoir, the writer must be able to connect past experiences with their future endeavours.
-But more importantly, it must reflect on their adventures to give the reader a more in-depth understanding.
+For a truly excellent memoir, the writer must be able to connect experiences with their future endeavours.
+But more importantly, they must reflect on their adventures to give the reader a more in-depth understanding.

 How Many Pages Should A Memoir Be?

-There isn’t any particular length your memoir should be.
+Memoir writing doesn’t come with strict rules and a memoir doesn’t have to be any particular length.
 That being said, the average memoir ranges from 250 to 400 pages.

-But don’t feel too restrained by how many pages your memoir should be.
-You’ll find that once you start writing the words will begin to flow out.
+But don’t feel too restrained by how much memoir writing you do and the book’s length.
+You’ll find that once your memoir writing starts, the words will flow.

 Related Posts